Ouchchen-Jamal/ouchchenPublic/README.md

 # ouchchenPublic
-this is the public repository for my coding work.
+This is the public repository for my coding work.